linuxserver/docker-airsonic/README.md

 Default user/pass is admin/admin

 Extra java options can be passed with the JAVA_OPTS environment variable, eg `-e JAVA_OPTS="-Xmx256m -Xms256m"`.
 For some reverse proxies, you may need to pass `JAVA_OPTS=-Dserver.use-forward-headers=true` for airsonic to generate the proper URL schemes.

+Note that if you want to use [Airsonic's Java jukebox player](https://airsonic.github.io/docs/jukebox/), then `PGID` will need to match the group of your sound device (e.g. `/dev/snd`).